-In hemodynamically stable patients within 24 hours of the onset of symptoms of acute myocardial infarction, give Lisinopril tablets 5 mg orally, followed by 5 mg after 24 hours, 10 mg after 48 hours and then 10 mg once daily.
+In hemodynamically stable patients within 24 hours of the onset of symptoms of acute myocardial infarction, give Lisinopril 5 mg orally, followed by 5 mg after 24 hours, 10 mg after 48 hours and then 10 mg once daily.
 Dosing should continue for at least six weeks.

 Dose in Patients with Renal Impairment